Skip to content

 Unified Across Frameworks

 One design goal we're happy with: the same UQ pipeline runs for all three model types.
-Each framework trains its ensemble differently, but the uncertainty signal (ensemble std) and the calibration pipeline (conformal scaling + percentile-rank confidence) are identical.
+Each framework trains its ensemble differently, but the uncertainty signal and calibration pipeline are unified — conformal scaling for regression, VGMU + isotonic calibration for classification.

 This consistency means confidence scores have the same interpretation across frameworks, which simplifies things when comparing models on the same dataset.